benyap/terraform-aws-modules/external-site-stack/README.md

 - `domain_name`: The name of the domain to create.

-- `external_site_origin`: The origin URL of the external site to point to.
+- `external_site_origin`: The DNS domain name of the external site to point to.

 - `environment_tag`: The value for tag 'Environment'.